canjs/can-stache/docs/helpers/default.md

 @signature `{{#default}}BLOCK{{/default}}`

-Renders the `BLOCK` if no [can.stache.helpers.case] blocks within the switch resolved.
+Renders the `BLOCK` if no [can-stache.helpers.case] blocks within the switch resolved.

-@param {can.stache} BLOCK a template to be rendered.
+@param {can-stache} BLOCK a template to be rendered.

 @return {DocumentFragment} A fragment, containing the rendered block.